Affinity Group Program

 Asian Pacific Islander Community (APIC)

-The Asian Pacific Islander Community (APIC) is made up of faculty and staff who self-identity as Asian, Asian American, and Pacific Islander at Butler University, who have come together with shared values of mutual respect, intentional inclusion, collaboration and community, advocacy and education.
-We foster community and belonging among us and create opportunities for solidarity, networking, and mentoring for our members.
-We develop and promote educational tools and events that advance knowledge of lived experiences of Asian, Asian American, and Pacific Islander communities within and beyond campus.
+The Asian Pacific Islander Community (APIC) is made up of diverse faculty and staff who have come together with shared values of respect, inclusion, collaboration, advocacy and education.
+We foster community and belonging among us and create opportunities for solidarity, networking, resource sharing and mentoring for our members.
+We aim to develop and promote educational tools and events that advance knowledge of the diverse lived experiences of Asian, Asian American, and Pacific Islander communities within and beyond campus.
+Join us today by emailing one of us below!

 Jewish Culture